-Plates 23-24: Imaad Majeed, the impossibility of leaving /the possibility of coming out, 2022 (still).
+Plates 23-25: Imaad Majeed, the impossibility of leaving /the possibility of coming out, 2022.
 Poetry film.
-Stills courtesy: Adwait Singh.
+Stills courtesy: the artist.

 'Spend days like you have no clocks,' my friend advised.
 'Wake up when you want, sleep when you want.
 What does it matter.'